zitadel/zitadel/apps/login/readme.md

 After a loginname is entered, a `listUsers` request is made using the loginName query to identify already registered users.

 If only one user is found, we query `listAuthenticationMethodTypes` to identify future steps.
-If no authentication methods are found, we render an error stating: _User has no available authentication methods._
+If no authentication methods are found, we render an error stating: _User has no available authentication methods._ (exception see below.)
 Now if only one method is found, we continue with the corresponding step (/password, /passkey/login).
 If multiple methods are set, we prefer passkeys over any other method, so we redirect to /passkey, second option is IDP, and third is password.
 If password is the next step, we check `loginSettings.passkeysType` for PasskeysType.ALLOWED, and prompt the user to setup passkeys afterwards.